mandali-harish/go-web-app-devops/README.md

 # Devopsifying Go Web Application
-This is an example on how to apply DevOpsify a simple Go web appplication project.
+This is an example on how to DevOpsify a simple Go web appplication project.

 # Go Web Application